Gas-operated reloading: Gas trap

 A gas trap system involves "trapping" combustion gas as it leaves the muzzle.
-This gas impinges on a surface that converts the energy to motion that, in turn cycles the action of the firearm.
+This gas impinges on a surface that converts the energy to motion that, in turn, cycles the action of the firearm.
 As the resulting motion is forward toward the muzzle of the gun, some sort of mechanical system is needed to translate this into the rearward motion needed to operate the bolt.
 This adds to the complexity of the mechanism and its weight, and the placement of the trap generally results in a longer weapon and allows dirt to easily enter the mechanism.
-Despite these disadvantages, they used relatively low pressure gas and did not require a hole in the barrel, which made them attractive in early designs.
+Despite these disadvantages, they use relatively low pressure gas and do not require a hole in the barrel, which made them attractive in early designs.
 The system is no longer used in modern weapons.